awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 ### Remediation<a name="cis-3.1-remediation"></a>

-The steps to remediate this issue include setting up an Amazon SNS topic, a metric filter, and an alarm for the metric filter\.
+The steps to remediate this issue include setting up an Amazon SNS topic, a CloudTrail trail, a metric filter, and an alarm for the metric filter\.

 **To create an Amazon SNS topic**